Skip to content

 What you can do here

-• Browse companies in a styled grid or list instead of a README
+• Browse companies in a grid or list instead of a README

-• Open careers pages quickly to verify what’s current
+• Jump to the company site to verify what’s current

 Expand for notes on scope, design, and corrections.